inspiringsource/inspiringsource/README.md

 ### Shalom internet 👋
 My name is Avi and I am a web developer.
-Preparing for [@ITC](https://www.itc.tech/ "ISRAEL TECH CHALLENGE") and working on various full stack projects, [curious to find out more](https://inspiringsource.github.io/ "Link 💬")?
+Working on various full stack projects, [curious to find out more](https://inspiringsource.github.io/ "Link 💬")?